About University Honors

 The mission of the Loyola University Honors Program is to provide an enriching academic environment that fosters a strong sense of community and challenges our students to utilize their gifts to become men and women for and with others.

-Drawing students from all four of Loyola’s undergraduate colleges, the University Honors Program (UHP) offers a diverse and engaging curriculum imparted by outstanding faculty.
+Drawing students from all of Loyola’s undergraduate colleges, the University Honors Program (UHP) offers a diverse and engaging curriculum imparted by outstanding faculty.
 Our small, interdisciplinary seminars encourage discussion, collaboration and critical thinking, while our co-curricular community engagement and social activities are designed to build and develop relationships among our students, and with faculty and staff, as well.
 Throughout their four years, Honors students can take advantage of a range of experiential learning opportunities, including collaborative research and scholarship with faculty, study abroad, and internships in New Orleans and beyond.

 The UHP challenges you to think, and to discern how to transform your thoughts into action.
-Given the challenges facing our community, local and global, our program is based on the premise that Honors students have an obligation to use their intellectual, emotional and other gifts to develop an understanding of the world in its complexities.
-Our graduates emerge from the UHP with the ability to listen to and engage with divergent opinions, the critical thinking skills to effect workable compromises and solutions to challenges, and a moral compass tuned to the ethical implications of actions.
+Given the challenges facing our community, locally and globally, our program is based on the premise that Honors students have an obligation to use their intellectual, emotional and other gifts to develop an understanding of the world in its complexities.
+Our graduates emerge from the UHP with the ability to listen to and engage with divergent opinions, the critical thinking skills to effect workable compromises and find solutions to challenges, and a moral compass tuned to the ethical implications of actions.